 Is Fatwood Easy to Light?

 With a higher content of natural resin, our Fatwood is ready to burn, wet or dry.
 Its naturally rough texture adds surface area, increasing ease of ignition, and the size of the sticks is perfect for stashing in a pack for a camping trip.
 All you need is a single match and a couple of Fatwood sticks, it’s literally that simple.

 Where Can I buy it ?

 As a producer, we sell primarily to distributors and businesses, not end consumers.
-You can find our fatwood at most leading hardware stores, grocery stores and other big box stores even though it’s often under other branding.
+You can find our fatwood at Amazon as well as most leading hardware stores, grocery stores and other big box stores.

 Is fatwood safe for fireplaces?